-ACCESSING IB SCORES & REQUESTING IB TRANSCRIPTS
+ACCESSING IB RESULTS & REQUESTING IB TRANSCRIPTS

-Both Diploma and Course candidates can view their IB results via the IBO website in early July (please visit www.ibo.org).
-PIN and personal code access numbers are issued by the IBDP Coordinator to individual students who can then access their scores.
+Both Diploma and Course candidates can view their IB results via the IBO website in early July (please visit https://candidates.ibo.org/#/).
+PIN and personal code information is issued by the IBDP Coordinator to individual students who can then access their scores.
 This information is also sent to students by email.
-The actual IB Diploma or Certificates are sent to schools for forwarding to students in the Fall of the same year the student has been examined.
-Official IB Transcripts can be requested by the student via e-mail at any time.
+The actual IB Diploma or Certificates are sent to schools for forwarding to students in September of the same year the student has been examined.
+Official IB Transcripts can be requested by the student via e-mail at any time to the DPC and Counselling department.
 However, please note that such requests will only be sent directly to universities, and only if the appropriate information is provided to the IBO.
-If the appropriate form is completed by the student prior to the deadline in June, the IBDP Coordinator and Counselor will assist with this transcript request.
+If the appropriate form is completed by the student prior to the deadline in June, the IBDP Coordinator and Counselor will assist with this university transcript request.
 The request service usually takes from 1-3 weeks to process.
 The first SIX requests are free.
 After that, the IB charges a small fee.